russelldb/bigsets/doc/bigsets-design.md

 It's probably best to illustrate the fold logic with an example.
 Why might there may be multiple keys for a single element?
-Imagine `paul` was added 3 times to the Set `friends`, and subsequnetly removed.
+Imagine `paul` was added 3 times to the Set `friends`, and subsequently removed.
 We might have keys as follows for the element `paul` (NOTE: using erlang tuple syntax like `{SetName, Element, Actor, Counter, Add | Remove} -> Context`)